-- Reviewing the program documentation and other sources of information at program level - Identification of the major stakeholders who are associated with the program to be interviewed, such as the direct participants of the program (children, care-givers) implementation partners, key local government representatives, and other service providers - Selection of representative sample of communities or groups to be interviewed based on agreed criteria - Agreeing on the type of information to be collected - Develop methodological tools for data collection and consult with program staff on program /national/continental level - To fill in questionnaires and conduct interviews with programme participants, co-workers, representatives of partners, local authorities and community, focus groups and analysis of data. - The evaluation should use quantitative (e.g. surveys) and qualitative data collection methods such as semi-structured interviews (for example with focus groups, key informant, large groups, individual interviews, etc.) as necessary - Methods of collecting the data such as interviews, focus groups or surveys should contain questions that are objective, understandable for the participant, unbiased and should not be opinionated or misleading. - During the whole process of conducting the Evaluation, it is mandatory to respect the autonomy of individuals participating in the data collection phase of the evaluation by obtaining an understandable informed consent document.
+- Reviewing the program documentation and other sources of information at program level - Identification of the major stakeholders who are associated with the program to be interviewed, such as the direct participants of the program (children, care-givers) implementation partners, key local government representatives, and other service providers - Selection of representative sample of communities or groups to be interviewed based on agreed criteria - Agreeing on the type of information to be collected - Preparation of checklists and other tools for data collection

+- Develop methodological tools for data collection and consult with program staff on program /national/continental level - To fill in questionnaires and conduct interviews with programme benefices, co-workers, representatives of partners, local authorities and community, focus groups and analysis of data, SWOT Analysis - The evaluation should use quantitative (e.g. surveys) and qualitative data collection methods such as semi-structured interviews (for example with focus groups, key informant, large groups, individual interviews, etc.) as necessary - Methods of collecting the data such as interviews, focus groups or surveys should contain questions that are objective, understandable for the participant, unbiased and should not be opinionated or misleading. - During the whole process of conducting the Evaluation, it is mandatory to respect the autonomy of individuals participating in the data collection phase of the evaluation by obtaining an understandable informed consent document.